ddmirzaei/Rational_RBF/README.md

-% Rational RBF-PU interpolation with polyharmonic splines %
+%    Rational RBF-PU interpolation with polyharmonic splines

-%By: Davoud Mirzaei, University of Isfahan, Iran, November 2020
+%    By: Davoud Mirzaei, University of Isfahan, Iran, November 2020

 ------------